-The keys for this interface MUST be securely distributed by the local CMS over the existing IPSec links.
+The keys for this interface MUST be securely distributed by the local CMS over the existing IPsec links.
 The key MUST be included in the Gate Authorization message (COPS) sent from the local CMS to the CMTS.
-For the on-net-to-on-net communications, the keys for Gate Coordination messages on each side of the communication are different.
+For on-net-to-on-net communications, the keys for Gate Coordination messages on each side of the communication are different.
 There is only one message that is involved in the key management for this interface: the Gate-Set Authorization message sent to the CMTS by the local CMS, which MUST include the following parameters:

-- Transaction ID (associates request an response together) - Gate ID - Authentication algorithm (1 byte) only Radius, MD5-based MAC is currently supported.
-See section 6.9. - Radius Key (16 bytes)
+- Transaction ID

+- Gate ID

+- Authentication algorithm (1 byte) only RADIUS, MD5-based MAC is currently supported.
+See section 6.9.

+- RADIUS Key (16 bytes)

-• IP address of the local CMS (listed as the IP address of the remote gate in the Gate-Set messages).
+- IP address of the local CMS (listed as the IP address of the remote gate in the Gate-Set messages).

-For the gate coordination exchange to proceed, the CMTS MUST accept this Radius Key and ciphersuite and MUST use it to authenticate Gate Coordination messages in both directions for the specified Gate ID.
+For the gate coordination exchange to proceed, the CMTS MUST accept this RADIUS Key and ciphersuite and MUST use them on Gate Coordination messages in both directions for the specified Gate ID.

-To address communication keying replay protection concerns, the same Radius key is used to authenticate only a few messages.
+A single RADIUS key is used to authenticate only a few messages.
 These messages consist of the Gate-Open/Gate-Open-Ack and the Gate-Close/Gate-Close-Ack exchanges.
 Each message type is clearly identified and appears exactly once for each communication.